GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Introduction

 Understanding giant planet formation around all types of stars is crucial for explaining the architectures of exoplanetary systems.
 Studies both inside \citep{raymond_building_2009, brasser_analysis_2016} and outside \citep{mulders_why_2021-1} our Solar System show that the presence of gas giant planets affects the formation and evolution of smaller terrestrial planets.
 Close-in giant exoplanets have inspired multiple theories of planet formation and evolution \citep[e.g.,][]{dawson_origins_2018,fortney_hot_2021}, with the dominant origin channel suggesting that these planets form at large separations from their host star and subsequently migrate to their present-day observed location through various mechanisms \citep[e.g.,][]{rice_origins_2022, jackson_statistical_2022,Wu2023}.
 Alternatively, they could have formed at their present-day location, \citep[i.e., \textit{in-situ};][]{bodenheimer_models_2000}.
 The degeneracies among both migration and \textit{in-situ} formation limit direct connections between the present-day observations of a giant planet and its primordial location in the disk \citep{molliere_interpreting_2022}.

 Studying the atmospheres of GEMS offers an opportunity to both characterize their chemical compositions and compare them with giant planets orbiting FGK stars.
 Any trends in the present-day atmospheric and bulk metallicities may provide insight into possible formation and evolution pathways, and thus a better understanding of giant planet formation processes for M dwarfs.
-This is especially useful for the most massive GEMS, such as TOI-5205b, a Jupiter-like planet orbiting an M4 dwarf. \cite{kanodia_toi-5205b_2023} used canonical disk mass ratio scaling laws to determine that there should be insufficient dust in the disk (estimated at $\sim4-5~\mathrm{M_\oplus}$) to initiate runaway gas accretion and form TOI-5205b.
+This is especially useful for GEMS orbiting the lowest mass stars, such as TOI-5205b, a Jupiter-like planet ($M_p\sim1.08~\mathrm{M_J}$ and $R_p\sim1.03~\mathrm{R_J}$) orbiting an M4 dwarf. \cite{kanodia_toi-5205b_2023} used disk mass ratio scaling laws, based on results by \cite{2013ApJ...771..129A} for the Taurus region, to determine that there should be insufficient dust in a median Class II disk around such a star (estimated at $\sim4-5~\mathrm{M_\oplus}$) to initiate runaway gas accretion and form TOI-5205b.

 In this work, we characterize the atmosphere of TOI-5205b using three transits obtained with JWST as part of our large Cycle 2 program (GO 3171) --- \textit{Red Dwarfs and the Seven Giants: First Insights Into the Atmospheres of Giant Exoplanets around M dwarf Stars} \citep{2023jwst.prop.3171K}.
-In \S\ref{sec:surveydesign}, we describe the design of this survey, followed by descriptions of the observations and data reduction in \S\ref{sec:observation}.
+In \S\ref{sec:surveydesign}, we describe the design of our survey, followed by descriptions of the observations and data reduction in \S\ref{sec:observation}.
 We recovered the atmospheric properties from the spectra using two independent approaches: forward modeling (\S\ref{sec:forwardmodelling}) and Bayesian retrievals (\S\ref{sec:retrievals}).
 In \S\ref{sec:stellarmetallicity}, we provide a new empirical measurement for the stellar metallicity of TOI-5205 and estimate the bulk metallicity of TOI-5205b in \S\ref{sec:interiormodeling}.
 We present our interpretation of the observed transmission spectra and discuss the implications for the formation of TOI-5205b in \S\ref{sec:discussion}.